autokitteh/samples/github/README.md

 [GitHub](https://github.com).

-The file [`program.star`](./program.star) implements multiple entry-point functions that are triggered by various GitHub webhook events (which are defined in the [`autokitteh.yaml`](./autokitteh.yaml) manifest file), and execute various GitHub API calls.
+The file [`program.star`](./program.star) implements multiple entry-point functions that are triggered by various GitHub webhook events, which are defined in the [`autokitteh.yaml`](./autokitteh.yaml) manifest file.
+It also executes various GitHub API calls.

 GitHub API details: